 More technically, a ‘suicide squeeze’ is an application of a circulating squeeze, used in specific circumstances.
-In general, squeeze cementing is a fascinating topic, and an important skill to master for any experienced cementer.
+In general, the cement squeeze is a fascinating topic, and an important skill to master for any experienced cementer.

 In a circulating squeeze, the cement slurry is ‘forced’ to flow through a lower open path and up behind the casing with returns being taken back into the wellbore or to the annulus.
 Typically, there is an isolation tool, a cement retainer or a packer placed above the lower opening.